What Are the Drug Trafficking Penalties in Georgia?

 The specific penalties will hinge on the type of drug and amount involved, but they can range from five to 25 years or more in prison, as well as fines that can go into the millions.
 Below is a general breakdown of some of the federal drug trafficking penalties for the different types of controlled substances:

-• Heroin Trafficking: Heroin trafficking penalties are based on the weight in grams being trafficked, but the penalties associated with the number of grams will be different from what you find with cocaine, which is also measured in grams.
+Georgia’s drug trafficking laws contain a subsection that includes Schedule I and II opioids, such as heroin, morphine, and opium.
+Trafficking penalties for these classes of drugs are based on the weight in grams being trafficked, but the penalties associated with the number of grams will be different from what you find with cocaine, which is also measured in grams.

 Why You Need Legal Support When Facing Drug Trafficking Charges